-I’ll be honest, this ones only in here for the way it looks, and I wouldn’t really call it a hi-fi system as the speakers are built into the unit.
-This would look great on a book shelf, or maybe in a home office for those afternoon chilled out work vibes.
+I’ll be honest, this vinyl system only in here for the way it looks, and I wouldn’t really call it a hi-fi system as the speakers are built into the unit.
+It is a budget turntable.
+This would look great on a bookshelf, or maybe in a home office for those afternoon chilled out work vibes.

-It does all the things the big hi-fi’s can do except it does not come with a CD player.
+It does all the things the big hi-fi can do except it does not come with a CD player.
 Is that a big issue nowadays though?
 The only time I used CD’s now is in my car, and that’s not very often as I just connect my phone via Bluetooth.
-The main focus of this product is the fact that its a cool looking vinyl player.
+The main focus of this product is the fact that it’s a cool looking turntable.